hchen549/cs638/README.md

 ### Tree based Model
 > Week 10/19 (Haoming)

+We try a

 <img src = "images/tree.png" width = 800>

-Although the correlations are giving a good overview of the most important numeric variables and multicolinerity among those variables, I wanted to get an overview of the most important variables including the categorical variables.
+Although the correlations are giving a good overview of the most important numeric variables and multicollinearity among those variables, I wanted to get an overview of the most important variables including the categorical variables.

+The feature importance is calculated by its total contribution in reducing the impurity.
+In the context of the regression problem, the impurity is measured by the Mean Square Error within a node.
+The result of the tree-based model is almost consistent with the result of multiple linear regression, where weather information plays a dominant role in making prediction and information involves covid-19 are less determinant in both models.

 <img src = "images/feature_im_dt.png" width = 500>